Bi-Level Online Provisioning and Scheduling with Switching Costs and Cross-Level Constraints: Conclusion and Future Work

 We studied a bi-level online provisioning and scheduling problem with switching costs and cross-level budget constraints.
 The proposed framework integrates slow-time-scale resource provisioning (modeled as OCO with switching penalties) with fast-time-scale, state-dependent scheduling under \emph{varying} constraint thresholds (modeled as CMDP under unknown dynamics).
 Our primal-dual bi-level algorithm couples the two levels through a dual sensitivity signal (the budget multiplier) returned by the lower level, enabling stable budget updates while maintaining safety during exploration.
 We established near-optimal static regret and high-probability satisfaction of the episode-wise budget constraints.

 Future work includes the following directions.
-First, while the $\tilde{\mathcal O}(\sqrt{K})$ dependence on the number of episodes is order-optimal, tightening the dependence on the horizon and problem parameters (e.g., $T$, the safety slack $\gamma$, and state/action sizes) remains an important objective.
-Second, we will extend the analysis to dynamic benchmarks (e.g., tracking a time-varying comparator $\{b_k^*\}$) to better capture highly non-stationary traffic and network conditions.
-Third, motivated by network slicing deployments, we plan to study multi-slice and distributed settings where provisioning decisions are coupled across slices (shared spectrum/compute) and control must operate under limited signaling and partial observability, with scalable implementations of the extended LP subroutine.
+First, while the $\tilde{\mathcal O}(\sqrt{K})$ dependence is order-optimal, tightening the dependence on other problem parameters (e.g., $T,S,A$) remains an important objective.
+Second, we will extend the analysis to dynamic benchmarks to better capture non-stationary traffic and network conditions.
+Third, motivated by network slicing deployments, we plan to study multi-slice and distributed settings where provisioning decisions are coupled across slices.